scaling engineering teams

 Having a scaling mindset means building peer programming into your teams for this very reason, and making sure that all critical components of a project have both people who need mentoring, as well as people who can offer it.

-How to SCALE an engineering team in 2022
+How to SCALE an Engineering Team in 2024?

 The third and final stage is evolving the organization, along with your teams.
 As you start growing, you need to start shaping aspects such as levels, career paths, growth frameworks, a feedback culture or performance review frameworks.
 Each of these come with their own challenges.

-Problem: As a team leader, you don’t exactly know why you need to scale, you’re just doing it because others are too.
+Problem: As a team leader, you don’t exactly know why you need to scale engineering teams; you’re just doing it because others are, too.
 Adopting the principles and practices used by other successful companies can be tempting, but not necessarily productive to your own company background.
 What works for some organizations might not work for yours.

 Solution: No matter the needs of an organization, a good leader will always have in mind the organization’s particularities when implementing new practices.